 About

 I’m interested in what happens next when as a culture we acknowledge that although we’ve abandoned God we haven’t found peace or freedom or anything really worthwhile to take that space.
 I think industrial culture is mechanistic and domineering (and as a result it is in very serious trouble), but I sense reality isn’t like that; reality flows and is endlessly creative, endlessly loving.
+I want to be part of that flow and help others find their way into it.

 I’ ve sometimes been asked for a meditation, a prayer or longer element of a service that I’ve given, so instead of emailing them individually I ‘ve decided to blog bits and pieces here.
 If they are of use either privately or in a group or congregational setting I’d be delighted.
 I’m also going to put some sermons or addresses here too – I hope they may be of interest.